The process of treating the water supply is as follows.

 The Rapid Mixers provide about one minute of high intensity dispersion of chemicals added to the raw water.
 The chemicals that can be added are alum, polyaluminum chloride, chlorine, caustic soda, polymer and potassium permanganate.

-Flocculators provide about 30 minutes of controlled mixing of the water in three stages with coagulants that make particles such as clays, silts, viruses, bacteria, minerals, and algae stick together into large masses called floc particles.
+Flocculators provide about 30 minutes of controlled mixing of the water in three stages with coagulants that make particles stick together into large masses called floc particles, such as:

 Quality control for New Castle's water is assured by: